igordejanovic/parglare/docs/grammar_language.md

 `actions` dict or [built-in actions](#built-in-actions) provided by the `parglare.actions` module.
 This is helpful if you have some common action that can be used for multiple rules in your grammar.
-Also this can be used to specify built-in action to be used a rule directly in the grammar.
+Also this can be used to specify built-in action to be used for a rule directly in the grammar.

 ## Grammar comments